 Autumn arrives this weekend, and with it crisper days and fewer blooms.
 For beekeepers, it’s a changing of the guard.
 We begin to wrap up the routine of the busy summer months and look toward securing the hives for the coming cold.
-We pass the baton of security fully to the bees, having supported them through their growing season and now into the harder months.
+In fall we pass the baton of security fully to the bees, having supported them through their growing season and now into the harder months.

 If you haven’t yet wrapped up your summer chores, here’s what’s on your to-do list:

 1. Harvest ONLY Surplus Honey